How do I get ING's additional Savings Maximiser variable rate?

 5. Bailiff

-6. Bank officer with 2 or more continuous years of service
+6. Bank officer with 2 or more years of continuous service

 7. Building society officer with 2 or more years of continuous service